gaotisan/sea-of-amoebas/README.md

             inputs: ['C.Input'],
             outputEvents: ["Logger"]
         },
-        // Amoeba D: Computes the modulus of the input with 3
+        // Amoeba D: Computes modulus of input with 3
-        // This amoeba does not have an explicit output event, so its result is not sent to another amoeba.
+        // While it does not define explicit output events to pass its result to another amoeba,
-        // However, all amoebas emit a default event named ID.executed after completing their function.
+        // every amoeba emits a default event named `ID.executed` upon completion.
-        // You can capture this event using:
+        // This allows you to retrieve its result if needed.
-        // - `await space.waitForAmoebaExecution("D")` (simplified method to wait for D's execution)
+        // Example: Use `await space.waitForAmoebaExecution("D")` to wait for its execution
-        // - `await space.waitForOuputEvent("D.executed")` (directly waits for the "D.executed" event)
+        // or `await space.waitForOutputEvent("D.executed")` to directly capture the emitted event.
         {
             id: 'D',
             func: "(w) => w % 3",
             inputs: ['D.Input']
         },
         // Logger: Logs all incoming data
-        // Example of an amoeba without a specified input event.
-        // The amoeba listens for events with its own name, in this case, "Logger".
+        // If no input events are explicitly specified, the amoeba defaults to listening for events with its own name.
-        // This simplifies the definition and is ideal for functions with a single input event/parameter.
+        // In this case, "Logger" listens for "Logger" events, simplifying the definition for single-input functions.
         {
             id: 'Logger',
             func: "(data) => console.log(`Log: ${data}`)"